SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock SNMPc.md

 This section determines the limitations for events stored in the Events table:

 - **Maximum Number of Events**: Indicates the maximum number of events that can be stored in the Events table before events are automatically removed.
-- **Maximum Age of Events**:Indicates the maximum age events can have in the Events table before they are automatically removed.
+- **Maximum Age of Events**: Indicates the maximum age events can have in the Events table before they are automatically removed.
-- **Event Types That Can Be Cleared**: Indicates which types of events can automatically be removed from the table.If this is set to '*Only normals*' or '*Only normals and minors*', it could occur that the table contains more events than indicated in the Maximum Number of Events parameter.
+- **Event Types That Can Be Cleared**: Indicates which types of events can automatically be removed from the table.
+If this is set to '*Only normals*' or '*Only normals and minors*', it could occur that the table contains more events than indicated in the Maximum Number of Events parameter.
 If this happens, a message will be logged in the logging for the element.
 - **Remove Normal or Cleared Traps**: Determines whether cleared alarms are automatically deleted from the Events Table or if this should be done manually.
 - **Also Delete Alarm Events in Database:** Can be used to synchronize the automatic cleaning of the Events Table with the EventLog Table of the device in the background.
 If this is enabled, queries of type DELETE are sent to the database.
 Note that this setting also takes into account if the driver is up to date with the device.
 This check is done to make sure that events that were not yet processed by the driver (more recent than the Datetime of the Youngest Processed Event) are not deleted from the SNMPc database before they are processed by the driver.
 When this setting is toggled to enabled, the synchronization is immediately executed in the background.
 While it remains enabled, the driver synchronizes once every minute.